Pachyballus caelestis: Taxonomy and etymology

 Pachyballus caelestis is a species of jumping spider, a member of the family Salticidae, that was first described by the arachnologists Wanda Wesołowska, Galina Azarkina and Konrad Wiśniewski in 2020.
-The holotype is stored in the Royal Museum for Central Africa in Tervuren, where it is has the registration code MRAC 226 102.
+The holotype is stored in the Royal Museum for Central Africa in Tervuren, where it has the registration code MRAC 226 102.
 It is one of over 500 different species identified by Wesołowska in her career.
 The specific name is derived from Latin for and relates to the way that the species prefers to live in the high reaches of the canopy.
 They allocated the spider to the genus Pachyballus which was first circumscribed in 1900 by Eugène Simon.

 When he first established the genus, Simon assigned Pachyballus to the Balleae group alongside the related genus Peplometus.
 In 2004, Suresh Benjamin tentatively included in the genus, along with Ballus, in the subfamily Ballinae, and, in 2015, Wayne Maddison listed the genus within the tribe Ballini, derived from Simon's original name but attributed to an earlier author, Nathan Banks from 1892.
 In 2016, Jerzy Prószyński added the genus to a group of genera termed Ballines, which contains many of the same genera, including Ballus, Peplometus and Planiemen.
 It is likely that the ballines diverged from the wider clade Marpissoida between 20 and 25 million years ago, although Daniela Andriamalala estimated the family to be 3.99 million years old.